 The main focus of this site is foreclosures—although they boast of having the largest selection of MLS listings, auctions, and bank-owned homes as well.

 You can search the latest foreclosure listings across the country, as well as learn the basics of foreclosures.
 Out of the 342,034 U.S. residential properties in the foreclosure process, 14,312 of them are vacant “zombies,” which accounts for 4.18% of the nationwide total.

 RealityTrac has ample information on everything from how to buy foreclosures to the latest news and statistics on foreclosures.

-Propertyshark.com focuses on providing property records.
-Property records are a useful source when evaluating investment property because they contain important information such as the owner’s name and address, the assessed taxes, square footage, and the purchase price.
+PropertyShark.com focuses on providing property records, but you'll need to sign up for a free account in order to access the information.
+Property records are useful evidence when evaluating investment properties because they contain information such as the owner’s name and address, the assessed taxes, square footage, and the history of a property's purchase price.

 PropertyShark allows you to search for residential or commercial property for sale and to look up detailed information on the neighborhood and any comparable properties.
 This includes recent sales data, socio-economic demographics, and even the height of the surrounding buildings.
 The site also has extensive foreclosure listings, including vital property information (such as the amount of any liens on the property and when and where the property is being auctioned.)